tbackens/cocktail-webapp/README.md

 * 8x 12v membrane pump.
 * Power supply for 12v and 5v

-More information about the hardware i used can be found on my website.
+More information about the hardware i used feel free to contact me.

 ### Software